What is the greenhouse effect?

 In retrospect, when winter arrives, plants release their carbon dioxide back into the atmosphere.

-So as you can see, it is normal for concentrations of carbon dioxide to change over time, but only to a certain extent.
+So as you can see, it is typical for concentrations of carbon dioxide to change over time but only to a certain extent.

 So what is a very short period of time?
-Well, when considering the carbon dioxide levels over the last 800,000 years, they have never exceeded 300 ppm (parts per million).
+Well, when considering the carbon dioxide levels over the last 800,000 years, they have never exceeded 300 ppm (parts per million) (Source).

-In the last 200 years, they went from about 260 to 390 ppm; that is an incredibly fast increase, especially in geological terms.
+In the last 200 years, they went from about 280 to 413 ppm; that is an incredibly fast increase, especially in geological terms (Source).

 With the rate it has been increasing over the last 200 years, organisms could not adapt.
-Actually, many are on the brink of extinction or have already gone extinct.
+Many are on the brink of extinction or have already gone extinct.

 A great example would be the methane trapped in the permafrost in the Northern Hemisphere, particularly in Canada and Russia.

-This is in turn will cause more methane to melt and this causes a very bad snowball effect.
+This, in turn, will cause more methane to melt and this creates a terrible snowball effect.

 This snowball effect is one of many that will take place.